sbackus/antifa-witches/README.md

 ## PORTRAYING MAGIC
 Magic can be anything beautiful, indulgent, sensual, intimate, loving, healing, transformative, meaningful, truth-seeking,
 It can take the form of a spell or a ritual: gather ingredients, call the ancestors, draw circles, light candles, anoint yourself, chant, etc.
 You can also take a broader view of magic.
-Cook dinner for your friends, make love, dance, flirt, live as if you're already free
+Cook dinner for your friends, ask your crush on a date, dance, flirt, live as if you're already free
 Magic isn't a means of fighting fascism.
 It's what you're fighting for.